Mohawk Industries: History

-William Shuttleworth and his four sons arrived in the United States in 1875 and set up a carpet mill in the Hudson Valley upon arrival.
+William Shuttleworth and his four sons arrived in the United States in 1875 from England and set up a carpet mill in the Hudson Valley upon arrival.
 After William Shuttleworth died, the four sons moved to Amsterdam, New York in 1878 and took over an empty factory there.
 The company incorporated as the Shuttleworth Brothers Company in 1902.

 The company adopted the name Mohawk Carpet Mills (or Mohawk Mills, for short) in 1920, when it merged with McCleary, Wallin and Crouse, another mill in Amsterdam.
 It became the country's sole weaver to offer an entire line of domestic carpets, also creating the industry's first textured design and sculptured weave.

 In 1956, Mohawk Carpet Mills merged with Alexander Smith, Inc. to become Mohasco Corporation, a company large enough to appear on the first Fortune 500 rankings.
 Mohasco faced competition from new tufted carpet operations in Georgia, which used synthetic fibers such as nylon and polyester rather than the traditional wool used in woven carpets.
 To compete in a changing industry, Mohasco gradually moved manufacturing south into the Carolinas and eventually Georgia.
 In 1963, the company turned some of its attention to furniture manufacturing through acquisitions.

 Carpet manufacturing at the Amsterdam site ended by 1968 and the last corporate offices left by 1987.
 In 1988, Mohasco was purchased by MHS Holdings in a leveraged buyout, and the company's carpet business was spun off from Mohasco to form Mohawk Industries.